 Social media engagement

-While the first two ROI metrics relate directly to recruitment, the idea of analytics and reporting with regards to social media help prove directly how well your employer brand, narrative, and messaging are being received by job seekers as a whole – both the passive and active job seeker.
+While the first two ROI metrics relate directly to recruitment, the idea of analytics and reporting regarding social media help prove directly how well your employer brand, narrative, and messaging are being received by job seekers – both passive and active job seekers.
 The key data points are impressions (how many viewed your content), engagement (how many people liked, shared, commented on, or otherwise interacted with your content), and your amount of spend per boosted post or ad, particularly on sites like Facebook and Instagram, but also on platforms such as Twitter and LinkedIn.

-In addition, when it comes to Twitter, another valuable metric is re-Tweets or how many times your Tweet was copied and Tweeted on another users profile.
-And, hey, if you can get your content trending (as long as it’s in a positive way) then you’re most likely golden in terms of reaching the maximum number of eyeballs with your employer branding.
+In addition, when it comes to Twitter, another valuable metric is re-Tweets or how many times your Tweet was copied and Tweeted on other users' profiles.
+And, hey, if you can get your content trending (as long as it’s in a positive way), then you’re most likely golden in terms of reaching the maximum number of eyeballs with your employer branding.

-Very similar to the social media engagement metrics, evaluating your web traffic reporting relative to your company’s main website, individual landing pages, pillar pages, and other digital destinations is another KPI to consider when examining the strength, depth, and reach of your employer branding strategy.
-The same is of course true if part of your recruitment branding strategy includes a blog (how many hits, clicks on links in your blog post, and the amount of time visitors stay on individual posts), and these data points can also help drive editorial decisions in terms of the content you publish.
-If certain entries drive higher traffic rates than others, than your visitors are signaling the kind of content that matters most to them.
+Similar to the social media engagement metrics, evaluating your web traffic reporting relative to your company’s main website, individual landing pages, pillar pages, and other digital destinations is another KPI to consider when examining the strength, depth, and reach of your employer branding strategy.
+The same is, of course, true if part of your recruitment branding strategy includes a blog (how many hits, clicks on links in your blog post, and the amount of time visitors stay on individual posts), and these data points can also help drive editorial decisions in terms of the content you publish.
+If certain entries drive higher traffic rates than others, then your visitors are signaling the kind of content that matters most to them.

-Part and parcel to web traffic analytics is video views either via your YouTube page or another third-party video housing service integrated with your website.
+Part and parcel to web traffic analytics are video views via your YouTube page or another third-party video housing service integrated with your website.

 What search terms are job seekers using to find you?
-Whether via a search engine like Google or a job board like Indeed, the closer and more specific job seekers are in searching you by brand and brand alone is a good indicator as to whether your employer brand via recruitment marketing is strong or needs some attention.
+Whether via a search engine like Google or a job board like Indeed, closer and more specific job seekers are searching for you by brand.
+The brand alone is a good indicator of whether your employer brand via recruitment marketing is strong or needs some attention.

 How large is your social media following?
 How many contacts do you have via email marketing campaigns?
 How many unique visitors do you have to your website as opposed to returning visitors?
 These metrics are critical in measuring ROI in both recruitment marketing and overall employer branding frameworks and strategies.